ibm-cloud-docs/cloud-databases/k8-tutorial.md

       ibmcloud ks cluster-service-bind <your_cluster_name> default <your_database_deployment>
       ```

-      Note: If your database uses both [public and private endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints), your public endpoint will be used by default.
-Therefore, if you want to select the private endpoint, first you will need to create a service key for your database so Kubernetes can use it when binding to the database.
-You can set up a service key, for example, that we'll call example-private-key using the command:
+      Note: If your database uses both [public and private endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints), your public endpoint is used by default.
+Therefore, if you want to select the private endpoint, first you need to create a service key for your database so Kubernetes can use it when binding to the database.
+You set up a service key using the command:

       ```
-      ibmcloud resource service-key-create example-private-key Administrator --instance-name <your_database_deployment> --service-endpoint private
+      ibmcloud resource service-key-create <your-private-key> Administrator --instance-name <your_database_deployment> --service-endpoint private
       ```

-      The role that we've selected for this key is Administrator with our database deployment, and we make sure that the private service endpoint is selected --service-endpoint private.
-After that, you'll bind the database to the Kubernetes cluster through the private endpoint using the command:
+      This key has the `Administrator` role on the database deployment, and the private service endpoint is selected with `--service-endpoint private`.
+After that, you bind the database to the Kubernetes cluster through the private endpoint by using the command:

       ```
       ibmcloud ks cluster-service-bind <your_cluster_name> default <your_database_deployment> --key example-private-key